russjeffery/DudaAPI-Slate/source/includes/_responsive_content.md

     -d '{"location_data": {"business_hours": [{"days": ["SAT","SUN","MON"],"open": "00:00","close": "00:00"},{"days":["TUE","WED","THU","FRI"],"open":"09:00","close":"17:30"}]}}'
 ```

-Update the content of the content that exists within the content library.
-This will update the data that exists within the content library and make it available during the site builds.
+Update the data that exists within the content library.
+Once updated the data is ready for immediate use within the editor.
 For example, when adding a map, Duda will automatically populate the address from the content library.

 The data you can set is the exact same that you get from the content library API call.